offsoc/onionplan/docs/proposals/usability/certificates.md

 ## Benefits

-It may be argued that Onion Services connections are already _self-authenticated_, -- since the public key and the URL are tied together and the connection is peer-to-peer encrypted --, and thus making the need for HTTPS pointless, or at most giving only an impression on users of additional security.
+It may be argued that Onion Services connections are already _self-authenticated_ -- since the public key and the URL are tied together and the connection is peer-to-peer encrypted --, and thus making the need for HTTPS pointless, or at most giving only an impression on users of additional security.